Provisional Irish Republican Army arms importation: Palestine Liberation Organization

-As well as these major sources of arms, the IRA also bought weapons from various arms dealers in continental Europe.
-In the 1970s, some guns were purchased by Dáithí Ó Conaill in Czechoslovakia and in the 1980s, Belgian FN FNC rifles were obtained, probably smuggled through the Netherlands.
-Supporters based in Canada also supplied a bunch of arms to the IRA although not big in comparison to other parties.
 There was contact between the IRA and the Palestine Liberation Organization (PLO) and specifically the Popular Front for the Liberation of Palestine, starting from the mid-1970s which included the training of IRA volunteers.
 At one stage, the PLO offered weapons and training to the IRA, but it declined on the grounds that it was impossible to smuggle arms out of the Levant region in general and Palestine specifically without alerting Israeli intelligence.
-Tim Pat Coogan wrote that assistance from the PLO largely dried up in the mid-1980s after the PLO had forged stronger links with the government of the Republic of Ireland.
-AG-3 rifles from Norway were also secretly obtained.
+Tim Pat Coogan wrote that assistance from the PLO largely dried up in the mid-1980s after the PLO had forged stronger links with the Irish government.